Hale Creek

-Hale Creek is a short stream originating in the foothills of Los Altos Hills, California in Santa Clara County, California, United States.
+Hale Creek is a short stream originating in the foothills of the town of Los Altos Hills in Santa Clara County, California, United States.
 Its source is in the Rancho San Antonio Open Space Preserve, west of Neary Quarry.
 The creek flows northeasterly 4.6 mi through the cities of Los Altos Hills, Los Altos, and Mountain View before joining Permanente Creek.

 History

 Hale Creek is named for Joseph P. Hale, who at one time owned most of the Rancho San Antonio land grant.

 Hale was an Irish immigrant who became one of the largest land owners in the west, thanks to marrying Catarina Castro, the daughter of a large Spanish grant holder in Mexico in 1859.
 He bought 2,000 acres of Juana Briones's original ranch and was one of Los Altos' earliest large land owners.
 He and four other families lived on the Hale Ranch.

 In the 1930s, Neary Rock Quarry was dug on upper Hale Creek.
-The quarry supplied base rock for the construction of Moffett Field and crushed rock for Highway 101 and I280.
+The quarry supplied base rock for the construction of Moffett Field and crushed rock for Highway 101 and Interstate 280.